TJohn0312/PersonalSite/README.md

 - Better wording on the Skills page

-- Turn My services to about me page, Who i am, aspiration
+- Add text to about page

 - Turn My work to a hobbies page
-- Rm see more btn
+- Rm "see more" btn
+- Fix contact page timer

 - Add/rm social icons/links
 - Email form submits to google drive, figure out a way to also email me